Whitechapel station: History

-When opened on 24 May 2022, services initially ran between Paddington and Abbey Wood only.
+Owing to Crossrail work that took place at Whitechapel station, Night Overground services initially did not stop at that station until works were complete.
+From December 2019, Night Overground began to stop additionally at Whitechapel.
+When opened on 24 May 2022,services initially ran between Paddington and Abbey Wood only.
 Since 6 November 2022, the line splits into two branches just east of the station: one towards Shenfield, joining the Great Eastern Main Line just south of Stratford, and the other continuing to Abbey Wood The Elizabeth Line platforms lie to the north of the station, with access via escalators down from the intermediate concourse above the Overground tracks.